wanadev/hermes-worker/README.md

     npm install hermes-worker

-Please not currently version not works on Node (Blob is not available in node)
+Please note that current version does not work with NodeJS (Blob not available)

 ## Example